 Scams and unfortunate events happen all over the world.
 When you travel, as long as you exercise caution and common sense, you will be able to enjoy your trip without feeling paranoid all of the time.
 Below are some of the common scams and annoyances in Vietnam and how to avoid them.

 If you walk around the city, don’t use purses or easy-to-snatch bags.
-You should consider using a backpack or keep your valuables away from plain sight.
+You should consider using a backpack or keeping your valuables away from plain sight.

 Wherever you walk around, you are likely to encounter a cyclo driver approaching you and offer a ride.
 This cyclo driver will offer to take you anywhere, and you can negotiate the price.
 Once you agree on a price, you hop on and go to your desired destination.
 What happens next is two most common scenarios:

 1. The cyclo driver takes you far away from the place you wanted to go to an unknown location and asks you to pay an exorbitant price, or he will not take you back.

 2. The cyclo driver takes you around the city to different attractions and offers to wait while you sightsee.
 When you come out to meet him, you find that you need to pay for his “waiting time” and this fee is at least 500,000 VND/hour (about USD 25).
 When you refuse to pay, he takes out his “service fees” booklet that clearly states “500,000 VND/hour for waiting time”.
 You will then be hounded to pay before he leaves you alone.